pholser/junit-quickcheck/README.md

         }
     }

 `#root` refers to the theory parameter itself.
-Currently, constraint expression cannot refer to other theory parameters.
+Currently, constraint expressions cannot refer to other theory parameters.

-junit-quickcheck will continue to generate values for a theory parameter with a constraint expression until `sampleSize` values pass the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@ForAll`, if any.
+junit-quickcheck generates values for a theory parameter with a constraint expression until `sampleSize` values pass the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@ForAll`, if any.
 Exceeding the discard ratio is treated as an assumption violation.

 ### How it works